Nonminimally coupled ultralight axions as cold dark matter: Results

-We first summarize the features seen in Figures~\ref{fig:Phi} and~\ref{fig:delta_phi}: (a) the evolution of $\Phi$ for minimally coupled scalar field ($\xi = 0$) agrees with the CDM case for all values of $k$, (b) after the matter-radiation equality, the density perturbations for minimally coupled scalar field coincide with the CDM model, (c) for the non-minimally coupled case, both the $\Phi$ and $\delta_{\phi}$ are suppressed after the matter-radiation equality for small $k$.
+We first summarize the features seen in Figs.~\ref{fig:Phi} and~\ref{fig:delta_phi}: (a) The evolution of $\Phi$ for a minimally coupled scalar field ($\xi = 0$) agrees with the CDM case for all values of $k$. (b) After the matter-radiation equality, the density perturbations for the minimally coupled scalar field coincide with the CDM model. (c) For the nonminimally coupled case, both $\Phi$ and $\delta_{\phi}$ are suppressed after the matter-radiation equality for small $k$.
 The suppression is seen to scale with $\xi$ for a given $k$.
-The impact of the non-minimal coupling decreases for smaller scales for a fixed $\xi$.
-The scales that enter the horizon before the matter radiation equality ($k \geq 10^{-1}\ h$ Mpc$^{-1}$) are not affected appreciably by the non-minimal coupling, (d) for minimally coupled scalar field, the initial density perturbation $\delta_{\phi}$ is zero, whereas for the non-minimally coupled case, it has an initial value of $2\Phi_{\rm p}$, the same initial condition as for $\delta_{\gamma}$, the photon density perturbation (for further details see Appendix~\ref{sec:incon}).
-Thus, even at first order, a non-minimally coupled scalar field behaves like radiation at early times.
+The impact of the nonminimal coupling decreases for smaller scales for a fixed $\xi$.
+The scales that enter the horizon before the matter-radiation equality ($k \geq 10^{-1}\ h$ Mpc$^{-1}$) are not affected appreciably by the nonminimal coupling. (d) For a minimally coupled scalar field, the initial density perturbation $\delta_{\phi}$ is zero, whereas for the nonminimally coupled case, it has an initial value of $2\Phi_{\rm p}$, the same initial condition as for $\delta_{\gamma}$, the photon density perturbation (for further details see Appendix~\ref{sec:incon}).
+Thus, even at first order, a nonminimally coupled scalar field behaves like radiation at early times.

-The main impact of non-minimal coupling is on large scales, in particular scales that enter the horizon at late times.
+The main impact of nonminimal coupling is on large scales, in particular scales that enter the horizon at late times.
 We focus on this issue below.

-To understand Figures~\ref{fig:Phi} and~\ref{fig:delta_phi}, we first consider the evolution of the potential, $\Phi$, for the $\Lambda$CDM model.
-In the $\Lambda$CDM model, the potential drops by a factor of 9/10 after matter-radiation equality for scales that enter the horizon deep in the matter dominated era ($k = 10^{-4} \ h\ \rm Mpc^{-1}$ in Figure~\ref{fig:Phi}), while the decay is larger for smaller scales (e.g. \cite{2005pfc..book.....M,Dodelson2003}).
+To understand Figs.~\ref{fig:Phi} and~\ref{fig:delta_phi}, we first consider the evolution of the potential, $\Phi$, for the $\Lambda$CDM model.
+In the $\Lambda$CDM model, the potential drops by a factor of 9/10 after matter-radiation equality for scales that enter the horizon deep in the matter-dominated era ($k = 10^{-4} \ h\ \rm Mpc^{-1}$ in Fig.~\ref{fig:Phi}), while the decay is larger for smaller scales (e.g. \cite{2005pfc..book.....M,Dodelson2003}).
 The potential decays again when the universe becomes dominated by the cosmological constant at $z\lesssim 0.7$.